UM-Bridge/umbridge/README.md

 # UM-Bridge

-UM-Bridge provides a unified interface for numerical models that is accessible from virtually any programming language or framework.
+UM-Bridge (the UQ and Model Bridge) provides a unified interface for numerical models that is accessible from virtually any programming language or framework.
 It is primarily intended for coupling advanced models (e.g. simulations of complex physical processes) to advanced statistical or optimization methods.

 In many statistical / uncertainty quantification or optimization methods, the model only appears as a function mapping vectors onto vectors with some of the following:
 * Simple evaluation,